ClaireCJS/fix_unicode_filenames/README.md

 # fix_unicode_filenames

-fix_unicode_filenames is a filename fixer that removes all emoji, all unicode, and many other special/incovenient characters from filenames

-It cleanses in two modes:

-*   String mode: Cleanse all emoji/unicode characters
-* Filename mode: *Also* cleanse invalid/problematic file characters
+fix_unicode_filenames cleanses all emoji & unicode characters not just from filenames, but also from strings

-It can be used in two ways:
+It can be invoked in two ways:

 * Standalone mode: Run in a folder to clean it
                    Will prompt for each change unless set to automatic
 * Module mode: Incorporate into other program.
                    Use it to cleanse strings, particularly for filenames

+To cleanse in two ways:

+*   String mode: Cleanse all emoji/unicode characters
+* Filename mode: *Also* cleanse invalid/problematic file characters